apoltix/iTMDb/README.md

 Development of this project has more or less stopped, and no major work on it will be made.
 It is, however, still working and is useful if you need movie, cast and crew information from TMDb.

-Since the release of this framework, TMDb has a newer API, [version 3](http://docs.themoviedb.apiary.io/), that they encurage developers to use instead of version 2.1, which this framework uses.
+It has been updated for support with version 3.0 of the API after version 2.1 was deprecated by TMDb.
+Support for a few new APIs have also been added.

 ## Documentation

 Most of the classes are documented using [appledoc](https://github.com/tomaz/appledoc).
 A generated copy of the documentation can be found [here](http://docs.apoltix.com/itmdb/).
+The documentation is also parseable by and usable in Xcode 5.

 Certain classes have no specific documentation, but they are internal classes used by other classes, and are not intended to be interacted with directly.